Hel1oz/Hel1oz/README.md

 - 👋 Hi, I’m @Hel1oz
-- 👀 I’m interested in ... life
+- 👀 I’m interested in ...
+Technology as a whole
 - 🌱 I’m currently learning ...
 Dart and Flutter
-- 💞️ I’m looking to collaborate on ... any project that will come my way since I'm a beginner
+- 💞️ I’m looking to collaborate on ... projects that I think are important
-- 📫 How to reach me ... email: zmarttrc@gmail.com
+- 📫 How to reach me ... email: zmarttbusiness@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ... you are now breathing manually